-The Sustainable Urban Systems Lab, led by Dr. Patrick Kastner at Georgia Tech’s School of Architecture (SoA), focuses on developing innovative tools and methodologies for environmental performance simulation.
 Our mission is to empower urban decision-makers with software tools that place sustainability at the forefront of their profession.
-We are part of the MS in Architecture program with a concentration in High Performance Building at the SoA.
+We contribute to the MS in Architecture curriculum at the SoA with a program concentration in High Performance Building.

 News